allthingstalk/arduino-wifi-sdk/README.md

 }
 ```

 That’s it!
-You should now see debug information from the library along with your serial output (if you have some).
+You should now see debug information from the library along with your serial output (if you have any).

 > When enabling Debug Output, make sure to define it before anything else from this library, so you can see all output from the library.

 ## Enable Verbose Debug Output

 > Enabling Verbose Debug Output can help you significantly when troubleshooting your code.

-By enabling debug output as shown previously, you’re getting normal debug output level.
-If you wish to see more information, you can use Verbose Debug Output, which shows:
+If you wish to see more information, you can use Verbose Debug Output which, in addition to Normal Debug Output, shows:
 - Unique Generated MQTT ID
 - API Endpoint
 - Device ID (masked)